BradT615/MyBlocks/README.md

 ## Project Overview

-MyBlocks serves as a centralized hub where teams can:
+MyBlocks serves as a centralized hub where teams can privately:

 - Browse, search, and filter components in a visual gallery
 - Upload and manage components with version tracking